 3. Experts in translation and specialists in your industry

 Professional translators often specialise in a limited number of areas.
 If you use a professional translator who specialises in your area, you know they understand your industry or business.
 You wouldn’t take your sick cat to the dentist, and the same goes for translation.
 A professional translator who specialises in your industry can provide a very high-quality service.
 They’ve chosen to prioritise a particular field and have experience of your kind of text.
 Read more about why translators specialise and how.
 It’s important to choose the right professional for your project.
-Read our 5 tips on professional translations services online for more information about choosing the right translation supplier.
+Read our 5 Mistakes to Avoid When You Buy Professional Translation Services Online for more information about choosing the right translation supplier.

 4. Translations that get results

 If your text is a marketing translation, Google translate won’t cut the mustard (just try Google translating that phrase into a few foreign languages).
 If you want to sell, you’ll need a professional translator who knows their way around SEO translation and marketing translation.
 Make sure your translation draws in qualified leads.
 A translation services provider who understands SEO can create more visibility for your brand.
 Amateurs are unlikely to be able to offer this service and Google translate certainly won’t.